hsantos10/hsantos10/README.md

 ### 3D Indoor Mapping with Autonomous Drones

-Co-designed a system for 3D indoor mapping in GPS-denied environments using multiple unmanned aircraft systems, contributing to the NIST 5.0 UAS drone challenge to aid first responders[2].
+Co-designed a system for 3D indoor mapping in GPS-denied environments using multiple unmanned aircraft systems, contributing to the NIST 5.0 UAS drone challenge to aid first responders.

 ### N-Dimensional Tensor Compression

-Researched and designed machine learning and compression algorithms for n-dimensional tensors, focusing on efficient data representation and analysis[2].
+Researched and designed machine learning and compression algorithms for n-dimensional tensors, focusing on efficient data representation and analysis.

 ### IoT and Embedded Systems

 - Developed IoT solutions for real-time monitoring and control in transportation and smart environments.
-- Led teams to design and launch cost-effective IoT devices for automation and data collection in both industry and academia[2].
+- Led teams to design and launch cost-effective IoT devices for automation and data collection in both industry and academia.

 ---

 ## 🏛️ Lab & Community Involvement

-- **TAU Group**: Member of a diverse team advancing visual computing, machine learning, and digital transformation at Texas A&M[1].
+- **TAU Group**: Member of a diverse team advancing visual computing, machine learning, and digital transformation at Texas A&M.
-- **TAMIDS Data Science Ambassador**: Promoting data science and AI literacy as a TAMIDS Ambassador, engaging the Texas A&M community through workshops and outreach[3].
+- **TAMIDS Data Science Ambassador**: Promoting data science and AI literacy as a TAMIDS Ambassador, engaging the Texas A&M community through workshops and outreach.

 ---